CourtHans/learning-journal/README.md

 The more you step outside your comfort zone, ___the bigger it becomes___.

-Although when you need a break, it *can* be entertaining to watch [Funny Fail Videos on YouTube](https://www.youtube.com/watch?v=2aK8hy50fS4).
+Although when you need a break, it *can* be entertaining to watch [Funny Fail Videos on YouTube](https://www.youtube.com/watch?v=2aK8hy50fS4). :high_brightness:

 ### Class 01: Markdown